Nazuna-io/notebook-cat/README.md

 - Dry-run mode to preview operations without creating files

 ## Limitations
+- Currently, only txt, markdown (.md), and json files are supported
 - NotebookLM is essentially a Retreival-Augmented Generation (RAG) tool that will decompose sources into embeddings.
 This should not affect accuracy, but it may have a slight effect on accuracy
 - It is possible there could be other trade-offs with citations and synthesis, but it should be minor.
 - Please report any issues that you find, as there may be ways to improve the file structure to help NotebookLM